GW student makes first appearance in Andrew Jackson statue vandalism case

 Four men were charged with destruction of federal property, which President Trump has noted carries a 10-year maximum prison sentence: Lee Michael Cantrell, 47, of Virginia; Connor Matthew Judd, 20, of the District; Ryan Lane, 37, of Maryland; and Graham Lloyd, 37, of Maine.

 Judd was the first to be arrested, on Friday, and authorities said the other three have not yet been apprehended.
 He appeared in D.C.
-Superior Court on Saturday and was released with the case being transferred to federal court, prosecutors said.
+Superior Court on Saturday and was ordered detained while the case was being transferred to federal court.

 Judd appeared via telephone Monday afternoon before U.S. Magistrate Judge Robin M. Meriweather.
 Upon hearing that Judd was a student, she appointed the federal public defender to represent him.
 Federal prosecutors asked the judge to order Judd to wear a GPS monitoring device and stay away from all federal and government monuments.